matheus-1618/matheus-1618/README.md

 <br>
 <br>

-Nowadays I'm studying Deep Learning, Cloud Computing, Cybersecurity and Blockchain and as main topics.
+Nowadays I'm studying Operating Systems and Cybersecurity and as main topics.
 </h3>

 # 🔧 Technologies & Tools I currently use